QuantEcon/lecture-source-jl/README.md

 - Choose "TERMINAL" to open a [WSL terminal](https://code.visualstudio.com/docs/remote/wsl#_opening-a-terminal-in-wsl), and run any of the above jupinx or make commands.
 - Consider adding a [RST Extension](https://marketplace.visualstudio.com/items?itemName=lextudio.restructuredtext)

+See [advanced setup](#advanced-setup) for info on how to accelerate your builds with [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl).

 ### Options and Special Cases

 Specifying parallel execution (i.e., `make coverage parallel=8`) will use 8 cores instead of 1.
 This leads to a notable speedup in build times.
 (There are some [`zmq` errors](https://github.com/QuantEcon/sphinxcontrib-jupyter/issues/261) that sporadically pop up at very high core counts, i.e. above 8.)